Continuous Delivery with GitLab CI and Ansible (part 2)

 PostgreSQL.
 It uses the variables set

-section.
+above in the variables section.
 Yes, it's that easy.
 The database

 therefore change the JDBC connection string by selecting a